Curlew Island (South Australia): Ship groundings

 On 28 March 1878 the steamer Governor Musgrave en route to Port Augusta ran aground opposite Curlew Island.
 This prompted a request for a dredge to work in the channel.

 On 2 December 1885, the barque Sedwell Jane was aground at Curlew Island.

 On 14 March 1894, the steamer Melbourne, loaded with coal, ran aground at the Double Beacon near Curlew Island.

 Iron Monarch

-On 18 February 1930 the Broken Hill Proprietary Company's steamer Iron Monarch ran aground on a sandbank inside No.6 Beacon near Curlew Island while en route to Port Augusta.
+On 18 February 1930 BHP's steamer Iron Monarch ran aground on a sandbank inside No.6 Beacon near Curlew Island while en route to Port Augusta.
 She had aboard 6,500 tonnes of coal to deliver for the use of Commonwealth Railways.
 After it was realized that the vessel would not float on the rising tide, tugs and barges were sent from Port Pirie to unload the cargo and transship it to its destination.
 After unloading 1,600 tonnes of cargo, the vessel was freed on 27 February, only to demolish a beacon and strand again on another sand bank 18 kilometres (11 miles) out from Port Augusta (Commissariat Point).
 Once freed again with assistance from the tug Yacka, the vessel proceeded to Port Augusta to finish unloading its cargo.
 Its next consignment was to transport iron ore from Whyalla to Newcastle for steel-making.